Frédéric Rossif

-Frédéric Rossif (February 16, 1922 – April 18, 1990) was a French film and television director who specialized primarily in documentaries, frequently using archive footage.
-Rossif's common themes included wildlife, 20th-century history and contemporary artists.
+Frédéric Rossif (February 16, 1922 – April 18, 1990) was a Yugoslav-born French film and television director who specialized primarily in documentaries, frequently using archive footage.
+He covered subjects including contemporary artists such as Pablo Picasso, African wildlife, and 20th century history.
+Rossif's best known work was To Die in Madrid (Mourir a Madrid), a film about the Spanish Civil War for which he won the Prix Jean Vigo in 1963.
+One of his final works was From Nuremberg to Nuremberg, a three-hour television documentary about Nazi Germany.
 He frequently collaborated with notable composers Maurice Jarre and Vangelis.

-Life
+Early life

 Rossif was born in Cetinje, Montenegro, Yugoslavia.
 His family was killed during the Second World War.

 He studied in Rome in late 1930s and early 1940s before joining the French Foreign Legion's 13th Demi-Brigade in 1944.

 After the war, in 1945 Rossif established himself in Paris and worked at Club Saint-Germain.
 During those years he got acquainted with Jean-Paul Sartre, Boris Vian, Albert Camus, Ernest Hemingway and Malcolm Lowry among others.
+He gained French citizenship in 1947.

+Career

-Since 1948 Rossif actively collaborated with the Cinémathèque Française, organizing, among other things, an avant-garde festival at Antibes in 1949–50.
+Since 1948, Rossif actively collaborated with the Cinémathèque Française, organizing, among other things, an avant-garde festival at Antibes in 1949–50.
 In 1952 he joined the ORTF.
 Some of the first projects he participated in include Cinq colonnes à la une, Éditions spéciales, La Vie des animaux and François Chalais' Cinépanorama (1956) (producer); La Villa Santo-Sospir (1952), a documentary about a villa decorated by Jean Cocteau (assistant director) and Si Versailles m'était conté (1954), in which he acted.

-In late 1950s Rossif began writing and directing his own films, quickly achieving a considerable degree of success.
-His 1963 film Mourir a Madrid about the Spanish Civil War received the Prix Jean Vigo that year and was also nominated for an Academy Award for Documentary Feature.
+Rossif began writing and directing his own films, quickly achieving a considerable degree of success.
+His 1963 film Mourir a Madrid (To Die in Madrid) about the Spanish Civil War was described by TIME Magazine as "shaped by French producer-director Frederic Rossif into a powerful work of art".
+The film received the Prix Jean Vigo and was also nominated for an Academy Award for Documentary Feature.
 Several of his 1960s films were scored by the celebrated French composer Maurice Jarre.
 In 1970 Rossif completed his only non-documentary film, Aussi loin que l'amour, featuring Salvador Dalí as one of the actors.

-In early 1970s Rossif met the Greek composer Vangelis, who was working in Paris at the time.
+In early 1970s, Rossif met the Greek composer Vangelis, who was working in Paris at the time.
 The two collaborated on a large number of films, most notably the wild-life documentaries L'Apocalypse des animaux, L'Opéra sauvage and La Fête sauvage, some of the music from which was released on CD.
 Vangelis' music for an ocean scene from the 6th episode of L'Apocalypse, called "La Petite Fille de la Mer", subsequently became a modern classic.
 In 1980 Rossif directed a documentary dedicated to Vangelis, called L'Arbre de vie.